Introduction to Theology

 Unit 2: The Israelites

-Monday, January 22, Who are the Israelites?
+Wednesday, January 21 — Who Are the Israelites?

 Reading: Theological Questions 2.1 Who are the Israelites?